bpsong/pdfdoc_extraction/docs/user_guide.md

 ### 4.9.
 Housekeeping and the Processing Folder

 - The `processing_dir` contains temporary files and status metadata during processing.
-- The housekeeping cleanup task automatically executes as the final step in every workflow, moving processed files to archive with original names, cleaning status files, and ensuring the directory remains tidy.
+- The housekeeping cleanup task automatically executes as the final step in every workflow, deleting the processed PDF from `processing_dir` so the folder stays small.
+It does not archive files or remove status text files.
-- It always runs, regardless of pipeline success or failure, to guarantee cleanup.
+- It always runs, regardless of pipeline success or failure, to guarantee the processing directory is cleared of that PDF.
 - Deleting old status files is safe; they are used for history and diagnostics.

 ---